One day, long ago, JD Powers started loudly announcing companies who had won their prestigious and rather made up*** ‘JD Powers Award’. (

 This last one is a BIGGIE, and I have direct experience with it.
 Let’s say your company wins the ‘prestigious’ JD Power award for best butt cleanser.
 Let’s say that butt cleanser is your company’s butt cleanser.
-Well, this is great news!
+This is great news!
 I can’t wait to tell the world!
 I can’t wait to put this on our door, and in our press briefing.
 I want that logo on my website!
 Hold up there, little buddy.
 That will cost you $50,000.
 True story.
 I worked for a company that won a JD Powers ‘Best in Class’ award.
 We were REALLY proud of that.
+Honestly, we were genuinely stoked and proud.
+This was a small team that worked their ass off to be the best.
 In fact, the line of business that won the award was something I had a large hand in building from scratch.
 This was something my team and I were so proud of, but we couldn’t tell ANYONE.
 Not without paying $50,000 to JD Powers.

 Because I am fearless, and work hard to tell you these tales, I did some research.
 I camped out in front of the JD Powers building during their last nominating committee.
 I took some pictures, but it’s kinda illegal to just post people up in here without their permission… I have an artists rendering –

 While that isn’t exactly extortion, it sure looks like a shakedown.
 I would bet when JD Powers started out, they gave away rights to their little prize… like a drug dealer always gives you the first taste free.
 Even if you do ‘win’, they are all up in your business –